About the Foundation

 Board Director

-As a senior trial attorney, Judge Hawkins represented Franklin County Children Services in the Franklin County Court of Common Pleas, Domestic Division and Juvenile Branch in the broad variety of cases that now come before her as a Judge including abuse, neglect and dependency matters, custody cases, motions hearings, contempt motions, reviews and other matters.
-Among the cases most significant to her, were and remain, the highly sensitive termination of parental rights cases.
+As a senior trial attorney, Judge Hawkins represented Franklin County Children Services in the broad variety of cases she now presides over as Judge.
+Among the cases most significant to her were—and remain—the highly sensitive termination of parental rights cases.

 Brian Pauquette